AntiXeon/hARMful/docs/_posts/2019-05-22-Deferred-rendering.md

 ## How to create materials that use deferred rendering?
 The first things to create are the shaders.
 You need at least a duet of vertex/fragment shaders for both modes: forward rendering and deferred rendering.

 Notice that the deferred rendering works with view-space values (normals, lights positions).
 That's why there is no G-Buffer dedicated to world position of the scene objects.
 Their view-space position is retrieved from the depth buffer.
 The C++ code and the shaders utility functions are common to both forward and deferred rendering by the way.

+The normals must be encoded as spheremap normals through the GLSL method `vec2 EncodeSpheremapNormals(vec3 normal)` located in the `utility.glsl` module.
+No need to normalize them - already done - nor to adjust their value - bad results - before.

 A fragment dedicated to deferred rendering must output four values with the given locations:
 ```glsl